The Problem With New Year's Resolutions

 Expect More of Yourself and Accept Nothing Less

-The first step to creating lasting change is to expect more of yourself and accept nothing less!
-This isn’t some “raw-raw” positive thinking bull shit.
-This is the foundation of all personal success.
-If you want to improve any area of your life, you must start with raising your standards on what you’re willing to accept.
+The first step in creating lasting change is to expect more of yourself and accept nothing less.
+This isn’t just a superficial positive-thinking technique; it lays the foundation for your individual success.
+If you want to enhance any area of your life, start by raising your standards on what you’re willing to accept.

-Can you think of a time in your life when you expected more from yourself and accepted nothing less?
-Do you remember the inspiration that it generated?
-Do you remember the sense of certainty that followed?
+Reflect on a time in your life when you expected more from yourself and accepted nothing less.
+Remember the inspiration it generated and the sense of certainty that followed?

-We all have this power within.
-We can choose to raise our standards at any moment.
-I want you to make a choice right now to never settle for less than you can be.
+You have the power within you.
+Choose to raise your standards right now.
+Make the decision to never settle for less than you can be.

 The Power of Definitive Choices